 Redesigning process modeling for efficiency and adoption

-Problem Statement: Our target users — business professionals and citizen developers — struggled with process modeling in our tool.
+Problem Statement: Our target users, business professionals and citizen developers, struggled with process modeling in our tool.
 It was complex, error-prone, and required guessing steps instead of being guided, making adoption difficult.

 Business Needs: High support ticket volumes showed that users were struggling with the existing tool.
 To reduce support costs and remain competitive, we needed a simpler, more intuitive modeling experience that lowered the learning curve and improved usability.
+In our initial study, 8 of 9 users needed assistance to complete basic flows, and 8 of 9 didn't know they'd failed.
+The redesign had to make the product usable before anything else.

 Timeline: 8 months